Michigan Highways: Since 1997.

 US-24A1959 (May 22) as US-24A – A "dedication" of the Detroit–Toledo Expressway occurs, according to reports in the media, signalling the opening of the southernmost 2.14 miles of the freeway in Monroe Co (completed in 1957) to traffic from the US-24A interchange (present-day Exit 2) to the Ohio state line and Ohio's portion linking to Ohio SR-120 (Future I-280) at the Craig Memorial Bridge.
 The southernmost 2.14 miles of the Detroit–Toledo Expwy would not be officially established as a trunkline route, however, for nearly a year and a half (for reasons unknown at this point).

-US-271959 (Oct 1) as [Future] US-27 – An additional 2½ miles of [Future] US-27 freeway are completed from the southern end of the US-31 Mackinac Bridge approach freeway (at present-day Exit 337) southerly to Potter Rd south of Mackinaw City.
+US-271959 (Oct 1) as [Future] US-27 Updated 2024-03 – A 2½ mile section of [Future] US-27 freeway is completed from the southern end of the US-31 Mackinac Bridge approach freeway (at present-day I-75 Exit 337) southerly to Potter Rd south of Mackinaw City on October 1.
 Included in the $1.18 milion project is an overpass at existing US-31 (Mackinaw Hwy) and southbound on- and northbound off-ramps along with a partial interchange at present-day Exit 336 leading toward the proposed US-31 relocation heading southwesterly toward Carp Lake.
-Traffic starts flowing on the new freeway — referred to as the "US-27 expressway," although it was likely not signed as such since it does not connect back to the existing US-27 at Indian River yet — as far south as the new US-31 off-ramps (present-day Exit 336) on Oct 1.
-The segment of [Future] US-27 freeway from Potter Rd southeasterly to Topinabee Rd is currently under construction and scheduled for completion in 1960.
+Traffic starts flowing on the new freeway—referred to as the "US-27 expressway," although it was likely not signed as such since it does not connect back to the existing US-27 at Indian River yet—as far south as the new US-31 off-ramps (present-day Exit 336).
+The new freeway segment is likely signed as part of US-31, though, as it runs parallel to and replaces the existing segment of US-31 in the area.
+That former 2.0-mile segment of US-31 along Mackinaw Hwy bypassed by the new freeway segment between the Nicolet St interchange and present-day Exit 336 is cancelled as a state trunkline route on November 25 and turned back to county control.

 I-751959 (Oct 12) as I-75 – The first I-75 route markers are erected along what had been designated US-24A from the Ohio state line through Monroe Co and into southern Wayne Co to the northern end of the completed freeway at US-25/Dix–Toledo Hwy & Sibley Rd north of Woodhaven.
 The State Highway Dept had planned to wait to sign the Detroit–Toledo Expwy as I-75 until the freeway had reached downtown Detroit, but when Ohio authorities signed their completed segment of the freeway in Toledo as I-75, the MSHD decided to post the Interstate markers at this point instead of having I-75 in Ohio unexpectedly turn into US-24A at the Michigan state line, thus causing motorist confusion.
 This is the first stretch of Interstate highway to signed in Michigan.